SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 Using a [table
 expression](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abentable_expressions.htm),
-the read result is stored in a variable that might be declared inline.
+the read result is stored in a variable that can be declared inline.
 The number in the square brackets represents the index.
 A line that is not found results in an runtime error.
-Hence, to avoid an error, you can use a [`TRY ...
+To avoid an error, you can use a [`TRY ...
 CATCH ...
 ENDTRY.`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptry.htm) block.

 ``` abap